JasperV/dotfiles/README.md

 ### Instructions

-Boot into recovery mode (Command + R), then in the terminal, disable System Integrity Protection: `csrutil disable`.
+Boot into recovery mode (`⌘ Command + R`), then in the terminal, disable System Integrity Protection: `csrutil disable`.
 Reboot as admin, or login when not admin, then:

 ```zsh
 # Disable spotlight indexing